Sensirion/arduino-ble-gadget/MIGRATION.md

 NimBLELibraryWrapper lib;
 DataProvider provider(lib, DataType::$YOUR_DATATYPE);
 ```
+When using the `DataProvider` type instead of `GadgetBle`, we change the corresponding name from `gadgetBle` to `provider`, for clarity.
-The names `lib` and `provider` can be changed, but we'll stick to these as they are also used in the examples.
+Names of objects like `provider` or `lib` can be chosen arbitrarily, but we'll stick to these as they are also used in the updated exampleUsages.

 *Note: NimBLELibraryWrapper is an implementation of the interface IBLELibraryWrapper for the NimBLE library.
 If one wants to use an alternative BLE library, a corresponding wrapper needs to be written and used inplace of NimBLEWrapper.*